rrothenb/the-first-daughter/Research/Watchers and Nephilim.md

 - Actions:
   - Bind Samyaza and his associates
   - Imprison them in valleys of the earth for 70 generations
-  - After they witness destruction of their children, cast them into abyss of fire
+  - After the destruction of their children, cast them into abyss of fire
   - Execute final judgment

 ### The Great Flood